psp515/DifferentalEquations/README.md

 This repository contains projects created for differental equations course.

-- Numerical Methods
+#### Numerical Methods
-- This project is focused on calculating equations with simple numerical methods
+This project is focused on calculating equations with simple numerical methods like:
-- - Euler Method (EulerSolver)
+- Euler Method (EulerSolver)
-- - Midpoint Method (MidpointSolver)
+- Midpoint Method (MidpointSolver)
-- - Taylor Method order n (TaylorSolver)
+- Taylor Method order n (TaylorSolver)
-- - Runge-Kutt Method order 4 (RungeKutt4Solver)
+- Runge-Kutt Method order 4 (RungeKutt4Solver)
-- - Description and conclusion in Polish for functions with specified parameters.
+- Description and conclusion in Polish for functions with specified parameters.

+#### FDM

+This project contains pdf file with matrix derivation for equation (equation with boundary conditions is on top of pdf) and c++ program to solve it.
+Program uses adjacency matrix to calculate inverse of matrix.
+Program returns solution for n = 10 and n = 50 (n is number of compartments).

 ### Built With